kumu/docs/guides/clustering.md

 ## Limiting which fields can be clustered

-If you'd like to hide certain fields from your Cluster Settings dropdown menus, you can click on an element, click on the downward arrow <i class="fa fa-angle-down"></i> next to the field name, and use the field settings to disable clustering:
+If you'd like to hide certain fields from your Cluster Settings dropdown menus, you can click on an element, click on the downward arrow  next to the field name, and use the field settings to disable clustering:

 ![clustering menu](/images/clustering-menu.jpg)

-If you want to disable clustering on any of the core fields (label, description, tags, or type), you can click the menu icon <i class="fa fa-bars"></i>, click **FIELDS**, select the field you want to disable, and un-check the clustering box in the Advanced Settings:
+If you want to disable clustering on any of the core fields (label, description, tags, or type), you can click the menu icon , click **FIELDS**, select the field you want to disable, and un-check the clustering box in the Advanced Settings:

 ![advanced settings clustering menu](/images/clustering-menu-advanced.png)